- Price: 5 USD/month or 50 USD/year

 On Flarum

-• Purchase the “KILOWHAT WordPress Integration” extension via the Extiverse website
+- Purchase the “KILOWHAT WordPress Integration” extension on Flarum.org

-• If this is your first premium extension purchase from Extiverse, follow the “Composer configuration” instructions available at https://extiverse.com/premium/subscriptions
+- If this is your first premium extension purchase from Flarum.org, click and follow the “Instructions” button at the top of your subscriptions page

-• Open the Flarum admin panel and enable the extension
+- Open the Flarum admin panel and enable the “Backoffice” extension which has automatically been installed

 See below for Flarum settings.